Table of Contents

 The symptoms or medication history lead to a suspected diagnosis.
-A low-dosage dexamethasone inhibitor test is conducted as an initial test of effective hypercortisolism: 2 mg dexamethasone are administered in the late evening.
+A low-dosage dexamethasone inhibitor test is conducted as an initial test of effective hypercortisolism: A 2-mg dose of dexamethasone is administered in the late evening.
 This should actually result in suppression of endogenous cortisol production the next morning.
-If this does not work, hypercortisolism is present, which must then be further investigated for its aetiology:
+If this does not work, hypercortisolism is present, which must then be further investigated for its etiology.

-- The corticotropin releasing hormone (CRH) test: ACTH concentration is measured before and after administration of CRH.
-Hypothalamic hyperfunctions and pituitary adenomas (= M. Cushing) undergo an increase in ACTH after CRH administration.
+- The corticotropin-releasing hormone (CRH) test: ACTH concentration is measured before and after the administration of CRH.
+Hypothalamic hyperfunctions and pituitary adenomas (M. Cushing) undergo an increase in ACTH after CRH administration.

-- The high-dosage dexamethasone inhibitor test: 8 mg dexamethasone are administered at midnight for two days.
-This can achieve a suppression of cortisol with central Cushing’s syndrome.
+- The high-dosage dexamethasone inhibitor test: A 8-mg dose of dexamethasone is administered at midnight for 2 days.
+This can achieve suppression of cortisol with central Cushing’s syndrome.
 If an adrenal tumor or ectopic cortisol production is present, this does not work.

-Imaging of the sella or adrenal glands via CT or MRT are also helpful.
+Imaging of the sella or adrenal glands via computed tomography (CT) or magnetic resonance tomography (MRT) is also helpful.
 Paraneoplastic ACTH increases sometimes entail an increase in the metabolite lipotropin.

-Along with the many causes of “true” hypercortisolism, one must consider that cortisol can also be increased as a stress hormone with various psychiatric symptoms (e.g. depression).
-Not every adrenal tumour that happens to be discovered necessarily entails symptoms of Cushing’s syndrome.
+Along with the many causes of ‘true’ hypercortisolism, one must consider that cortisol can also be increased as a stress hormone with various psychiatric symptoms (e.g., depression).
+Not every adrenal tumor that happens to be discovered necessarily entails the symptoms of Cushing’s syndrome.
 Varieties that do not produce hormones are called incidentalomas.

-The treatment is oriented toward the cause of the hypercortisolism.
-Hormonally active adrenal tumours can be easily removed with a minimally invasive laparoscopic adrenalectomy.
-The other side takes on the role of hormone production, although glucocorticoid substition may be necessary for a period of time.
-Central Cushing’s syndromes can also be treated surgically.
+The treatment is oriented toward the cause of hypercortisolism.
+Hormonally active adrenal tumors can be easily removed with a minimally invasive laparoscopic adrenalectomy.
+The other side takes on the role of hormone production, although glucocorticoid substitution may be necessary for a period of time.
+Cushing’s syndrome secondary to a hyperfunctioning pituitary adenoma producing excess ACTH can also be treated surgically.
 Radiation therapy is also useful.

-Conn’s syndrome describes a primary hyperaldosteronism.
-It causes increased production of aldosterone within the adrenal cortex.
+Conn’s syndrome describes primary hyperaldosteronism and causes increased production of aldosterone within the adrenal cortex.

-In most cases there is an idiopathic hyperplasia of the zona glomerulosa, and this may be uni- or bilateral.
+In most cases, there is idiopathic hyperplasia of the zona glomerulosa, and this may be uni- or bilateral.
 More uncommonly, an aldosterone-producing adenoma may be present.
 This often entails a much greater number of symptoms.
 Causal carcinomas are rare.

 Symptoms of Conn’s syndrome

-Symptoms are usually relatively mild, with arterial hypertension and a normokalaemic metabolic state.
-Should secondary hypertension be suspected, Conn’s syndrome should always be considered as this is responsible for about 5–10% of cases.
+Symptoms are usually relatively mild and accompanied by arterial hypertension and a normokalemic metabolic state.
+Should secondary hypertension be suspected, Conn’s syndrome should always be considered because this is responsible for about 5–10% of cases.

-The distinct, but more uncommon symptoms (often coupled with the adenomas) consist of hypertension with headaches and potential organ damage, hypokalaemia with muscle weakness, constipation, EKG changes and polyuria, as well as alkalosis.
+The distinct, but more uncommon, symptoms (often coupled with the adenomas) consist of hypertension with headaches and potential organ damage, hypokalemia with muscle weakness, constipation, electrocardiogram (ECG) changes, polyuria, and alkalosis.

 Diagnosing Conn’s syndrome

 The symptoms must be indicative of Conn’s syndrome.
-Lab chemical tests accordingly reveal increased plasma aldosterone levels with increased aldosterone/renin quotients, and possibly hypokalaemia and/or alkalosis.
+The laboratory chemical tests accordingly reveal increased plasma aldosterone levels with increased aldosterone/renin quotients, and possibly hypokalaemia and/or alkalosis.

-Other causes that determine hyperaldosteronism include sodium deficiency or renal ischaemia.
-Limited liver function or mutated renal transport channels (Bartter syndrome or Gitelman syndrome) also lead to secondary increased aldosterone levels.
+Other causes that determine hyperaldosteronism include sodium deficiency or renal ischemia.
+Limited liver function or mutated renal transport channels (Bartter’s syndrome or Gitelman’s syndrome) also lead to increased secondary aldosterone levels.

 Treating Conn’s syndrome

 Adenomas can now be removed with a minimally invasive laparoscopic adrenalectomy.
 The idiopathic hyperaldosteronism is symptomatically treated with spironolactone and perhaps potassium-sparing diuretics.
-Carcinomas should be operatively and chemotherapeutically supplied after staging.
-Its prognosis is bad.
+Carcinomas should be operatively and chemotherapeutically removed after staging.
+The prognosis of this condition is not good.

 Adrenal Cortex Insufficiency

-Insufficiency of the adrenal cortex results in the failure of hormonal regulatory circuits with correspondingly marked clinical presentation.
-The causes and forms thereof are manifold.
+Insufficiency of the adrenal cortex results in the failure of hormonal regulatory circuits with the corresponding marked clinical presentation.

 Adrenal cortex insufficiency primarily forms from a disruption in the function of the adrenal cortex.
-This may be localised or be part of a generalised disease.
-Addison’s disease entails an autoimmune reaction with destruction of the adrenal cortex tissue, during which the autoantibodies often target the 17 alpha-hydroxylase.
-One famous patient of this disease was John F. Kennedy.
+This may be localized or it may be part of a generalized disease.
+Addison’s disease entails an autoimmune reaction with the destruction of the adrenal cortex tissue, during which the autoantibodies often target the 17 alpha-hydroxylase.
+One famous patient who had this disease was John F. Kennedy.

-Important for the symptoms, but also especially frequent in exams, is Waterhouse-Friedrichsen syndrome as an expression of haemorrhagic infarction of the adrenal cortex as part of a meningococcal infection.
-Other reasons for acute bleeding may also damage the adrenal cortex, such as Marcumar therapy, operative complications, trauma or septicaemia.
+Waterhouse–Friderichsen syndrome is an expression of hemorrhagic infarction of the adrenal cortex as part of meningococcal infection.
+The condition is important for its symptoms but also appears especially frequent in exams.
+Other causes of acute bleeding that may also damage the adrenal cortex include Marcumar therapy, operative complications, trauma, or septicemia.